microsoft/r-server-fraud-detection/Powershell_Instructions.md

 1. Log onto the machine that contains the SQL Server you wish to use.

-2. Download  <a href="https://raw.githubusercontent.com/Microsoft/r-server-fraud-detection/master/Resources/ActionScripts/SetupVM.ps1" download>SetupVM.ps1</a> to your computer.
+1. Download  <a href="https://raw.githubusercontent.com/Microsoft/r-server-fraud-detection/master/Resources/ActionScripts/SetupVM.ps1" download>SetupVM.ps1</a> to your computer.

-1. Right click on SetupVM.ps1 and select `Run with PowerShell`.

-1. Answer `Y` if asked if it is ok to execute this script.

-1. When prompted, enter the servername, username, and password for your SQL 2016 or SQL 2017 server.
-Use the username and password of the user who will be creating the solution.
+1. Open a command or PowerShell window as Administrator.

+1. CD to the directory where you downloaded the above .ps1 file and execute the command:

+    .\SetupVM.ps1

+1. Answer the prompts.

 1. This will make the following modification to your SQL Server:
     * Installs the SQL Server PowerShell module.
 If this is already installed, it will update it if necessary.